juxt/yada/dev/resources/user-manual.md

 files, directories, Java resources…).

-But the real power of yada comes when you define your own resource types, as we shall discover in subsequent chapters.
+But the real power of yada comes when you define your own resource models and types, as we shall discover in subsequent chapters.
 But first, let's see how to install and integrate yada in your web app.

 ## Installation